solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   [Retail and e-commerce using Azure PostgreSQL:] This application architecture focuses on processing transactions quickly and creating tailored customer experiences.
 It consists of Azure App Service, Azure Database for PostgreSQL Flexible Server (for storing product and session information), and Azure Search (for full-text search capability).

 ### Scalable web and mobile applications using Azure Database for PostgreSQL Flexible Server

--   [Scalable web and mobile applications using Azure Database for PostgreSQL:] This generic architecture utilizes the scaling capabilities (vertical and horizontal) of Azure App Service and PostgreSQL Flexible Server.
+-   [Scalable web and mobile applications using Azure Database for PostgreSQL Flexible Server:] This generic architecture utilizes the scaling capabilities (vertical and horizontal) of Azure App Service and PostgreSQL Flexible Server.

 ## 12 / Summary

-Many customers have built scalable resilient architectures using Azure Database for PostgreSQL.
+Many customers have built scalable resilient architectures using Azure Database for PostgreSQL Flexible Server.
 Developers can build basic two-tier and three-tier architectures to more advanced container-based and event-driven PostgreSQL based architectures.

 At the very core, an application will consume CPU, memory, disk and network.
 Finding the right target hosting platform while balancing costs